 Ok mama…here’s your five minute warning.
 Your kids are about to wake up, and when they do, all things good and holy will fly out the window and be replaced with havoc and naked babies and Cheerios; so for now, rest easy and finish up that latte.

-Right now, my transition is Summer Break, and it’s all just so everything I’m capitalizing it.
+Right now, my transition is Summer Break, and it’s all just so everything I have to write it out or die.

 This was me on my first day of Summer Break with all three kids at home.